-Many patients are not aware that easy solutions and training exercises are available to combat common bladder issues in women and men.
-Our patients have benefited from education, activity modification and exercise rather than medications and/or other treatments.
+Many patients are not aware that easy solutions and training exercises are available to combat common bladder issues in both women and men.
+Our patients have benefited from education, activity modification and exercise as opposed to the typical course of treatmen, which includes medications and/or other more invasive treatments.

 - Change in frequency and urgency to urinate

 - No longer making it to the toilet without having a leak accident